aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.2.md

 ### Deleting a Node from a Linked List

-* We use the trailing pointer technique by iterating a pointer the keeps track of the previous node (prev) and the current node (cur).
+* We use the trailing pointer technique by iterating through a the list using two pointers: one that keeps track of the previous node (prev) and one that keeps track of the current node (cur).

-Deleting a node involves three steps;
+Deleting a node involves three steps:
-1. Locate the node to be delected.
+1. Locating the node to be deleted.
-2. Alter the previous nodes so that it bypasses the deleted node.
+2. Altering the previous nodes so that it bypasses the deleted node.
-3. Call ```free``` to reclaim the memory space occupied by the deleted node.
+3. Calling ```free``` to reclaim the memory space occupied by the deleted node.

 The following code implements the first step: